-Havanese are small dogs weighing seven to 13 pounds.
+Havanese are small dogs weighing 3-5 kilograms.
 The height ranges from 8 1/2 to 11 1/2 inches at the shoulder.
 The body is longer than tall; they have drop ears and a tail that curls over the back.
 Havanese generally mature at 1 year of age, although they reach their full size around 6 to 8 months.

 The Havanese coat is straight or wavy.
 This dog was often called the "Havana silk dog" because the coat, while double-coated, feels like fine silk.
 The adult coat reaches a length of six to eight inches.
 Unlike the bichon, the Havanese comes in many colors including gold, black, blue, silver, cream, champagne, chocolate and any combination of the acceptable colors including tricolor and parti-color.

 Havanese are affectionate and happy dogs.
 They do not make good kennel dogs and prefer being with their owners.
 They are active dogs and enjoy learning tricks and playing games with their owners.

 Havanese are intelligent and trainable.
 They need socialization to prevent them from becoming timid with strangers.